Axolotl Care Hub Axolotl Care Hub The Complete Guide

 Mistake 1: Immediately Using Strong Medications

-Mistake 2: Moving to Hospital Tank
+Mistake 2: Moving Too Quickly to a Hospital Tank

 Mistake 3: Overcleaning the Wound

-Mistake 4: Assuming Perfect Regeneration
+Mistake 4: Expecting Perfect Regeneration

 Long Term Prognosis